 Mongoose Schema allows you to define the shape of the MongoDB Document:

-Simple example of Schema from Mongoose docs:
+Simple example of Schema from the above link:

 var mongoose = require('mongoose');